Blood tests in pregnancy

 One of the antibodies that will be checked is your rhesus factor (Rh D).
 You are either Rh positive or Rh negative.

-If you are Rh positive and your blood mixes with your baby’s blood you can make antibodies which can cause severe anaemia and jaundice (yellowing of the skin and eyes) in this or your next baby.
+If you are Rh negative and your blood mixes with your baby’s blood you can make antibodies which can cause severe anaemia and jaundice (yellowing of the skin and eyes) in this or your next baby.

 Your blood can only mix with the baby’s if you bleed during: